waiyiwong/Zero_Waste_Cooking/README.md

 3. [Bootstrap](https://getbootstrap.com/): Used for responsive design and styling.
 4. [Git](https://git-scm.com/): Used for version control.
 5. [GitHub](https://github.com/): Used to store the project repository.
 6. [Cloudinary](https://cloudinary.com/): Used for image hosting and management.
-(If implemented)
 7. [Gunicorn](https://gunicorn.org/): Used as the HTTP server for deploying the Django application.
 8. Google Dev Tools - to debug and for testing responsiveness
-9. [Am I Responsive](https://ui.dev/amiresponsive) and [Ignore X-Frame Headers Extension](https://chromewebstore.google.com/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe) - to acquire the responsiveness screenshot
+9. [Am I Responsive](https://ui.dev/amiresponsive) and [Ignore X-Frame Headers Extension](https://chromewebstore.google.com/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe) - to acquire the responsiveness screenshots

 ## Testing
 To ensure the functionality and reliability of the site, both automated and manual testing were adopted throughout the development process.